jenschr/Radsense1_examples/README.md

 ## How to use

 If you are unfamiliar with GIT, just [click the green "Code"-button on the main page and select Download ZIP](https://github.com/jenschr/Radsense1_examples).
 This will download a Zip archive with all the files.
-Unpack/Extract it on your computer and enter either the arduino folder or the PlatformIO folder - depending on the software you prefer.
+Unpack/Extract it on your computer and enter either the arduino folder or the PlatformIO folder - depending on the software you want to use.

 Each folder holds several examples, so open the folder in your favorite IDE to test.